Written and Created by PaperCraftCentral Susan

 I used the punched shape I created when I made the strap window to stamp a greeting on and popped it up with Stampin' Dimensionals.
 I used Regal Rose and Marina Mist cardstock (both retired).
 The brad was a Vintage one from Stampin' Up! and the heart for the half flower was made with the small heart punch from Stampin' Up! (retired) and glittered.

-I added some Sahara Sand paper strips to the opening edges that I finished off with the Scallop Border punch, also retired.
+I added some Sahara Sand (retired) paper strips to the opening edges that I finished off with the Scallop Border punch, also retired.

 I hope you will make a one of these and show me what you have made.
 If you don't have any of the supplies I used, you can still adapt what you have to make this project your own.
+It would be nice to see your version of a buckle card.

 Show me your card below: